Botox /ANTI WRINKLE Treatments

-This medicine is a prescription only drug and is administered by highly experienced doctors/surgeons specialist in this area.
+This medicine is a prescription only drug and is administered by highly experienced doctors/surgeons, specialist in this area.
 The medicine is FDA (USA)and CE (Europe) approved.
 This treatment has been used all over the world for the last 30 years and has proved to be a very safe treatment with no serious long term side effects.
-The medicine is used in extremely small amounts to achieve it’s purpose.
-Botox has many different applications across different specialities in medicine.
+The medicine is used in extremely small amounts to achieve it’s treatment purpose.
+Botox has numerous different applications across different specialities in Medicine.

 What is the historical background of this procedure:

 This medicine has been used for over 3 decades and was initially used by ophthalmologists and neurologists in late 1970’s to correct eye squints for relaxing the overactive eye muscles and nervous twitching.
 It is a very well established and well researched medicine and besides it’s aesthetic medical use, it is used for various other indications in medicine including blepharospasm, Multiple Sclerosis, fascial spastic conditions, Parkinson’s disease, cerebral palsy, migraines and persistent headaches.

 Botox ® Treatments FAQ’s

 If you start Botox, would the lines and wrinkles get worse if you stopped

 It is a commonly asked question usually at the first consultation and treatment.
 The answer is no. If, for some reason, you decided not to renew the treatment, the fascial muscles after a few months would go back to previous state and the associated lines and wrinkles would return and would be the same or better as compared to before the treatment.

 Should I be concerned and nervous that it is a ‘toxin’